This post contains affiliate links. We may earn money from the products mentioned in this post, but this is at no cost

 Oh, now your talking!

-It’s best to leave them at least 5 minutes if you can.
+It’s best to leave them at least 5 minutes at room temperature if you can.
 However, you don’t want to leave them for too long otherwise they will be quite difficult to cut (especially if you have gone for the crispy version).